oxinabox/JuliaCon2024_IR_talk/slides.md

 ## This conference is much easier to get to than on in the US
 Only 20 hours in transit,
-not 40.
+not 40 hours.
+Much less remote than Boston.

 ---

-## What is this talk?
+## 💬 What is this talk?

-This is about writing custom omptimization passes that work using the tools that are built into the compiler itself.
+This is about writing custom optimization passes that work using the tools that are built into the compiler itself.

 Incontrast to say IRTools.jl which reimplements analysis and motification utilities itself

-It is the core behind DAECompiler used in Cedar, and behind Diffractor's demand driven AD.
+It one key part of DAECompiler.jl which is used in Cedar, and behind Diffractor's demand driven forwards mode AD.
 It's also used for Will Tebbut's Tapir.jl reverse mode AD.

 ---

+## 💡 Why would I want to do this?

+ - Run different optimization pipeline
+    - Disable inlining
+    - Allow union splitting with more than 4 elements in the union
+    - etc.
+ - Generate multiple functions from 1 definition
+    - DAECompile generates about a dozen different functions like Jacobians and callbacks from a single function definition.
+    - This kinda thing generally requires custom intrinsics.

+---

-## A warning: this is unstable internals
+## ⚠ A warning: this is unstable internals

 This is so far away from a public API.
 We are in the deep intercontinential ocean.
 The light of god can not reach you here.

-If see Valentin Churavy's talk for some parts of stablizing some of this.
+See Valentin Churavy's talk for some parts of stablizing some of this.
 But it will likely remain not fully public.

+Various bits of it change fairly often.
+I suggest looking in Diffractor's source for the various version branches.
+This talk is with reference to v1.12.0-DEV.469.

 In particular, the trick of giving typed IR to an OpaqueCloure is likely to change.
 It's not what they were really made for, it just happens to be convienent.

 But the general content and conception of this talk should remain useful.

 ---

-## Why would I want to do this?

- - Run different optimization pipeline
-    - Disable inlining
-    - Allow union splitting with more than 4 elements in the union
-    - etc.
- - Generate multiple functions from 1 definition
-    - DAECompile generates about a dozen different things like Jacobians and callbacks from a signle function definition.
-    - This kinda thing generally requires custom intrinsics.
+## A lot of the utilities are not in the Base namespace
+When you do `for` that lowers to calls to `iterate` in the current namespace.
+Similar for `getindex` and `setindex`, and indexing with begin and end.
+But `Core` is a different namespace to `Base`.
+So some things are broken if you are using from normal julia code which is in main with Base exporting them.
+But you can do a manual method merge across the namespaces.
+And some (like `getindex(::IRCode, ::SSAValue)` after ulia v1.11.0-DEV.258) are already defined.

 ---

-## The compiler pipeline
+## 🪠 The compiler pipeline
 You are likely familar with the compilation pipeline of:

 1. Source code